cdozdil/OptiScaler/Issues.md

 * Changing settings mostly tested but might cause crashes (especially changing backends or reinitializing backends).
 * Some games do not release mouse control, kayboard & gamepag controls should still work in these situations.

+## DirectX 11 with DirectX 12 Upscalers
+This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
+There is %10-15 performance penalty for this method but allows much more upscaler options.
+Depending on system and game different `UseSafeSyncQueries` might be needed.
+Our tests shows that `1  - Shared Fences` is most performant option with good accuracy and `3  - Shared Fences + Query` is the most compatible but less performant option.

 ## Exposure Texture
 Sometimes games exposure texture format is not recognized by upscalers.
 Most of the time manifests itself as crushed colors (especially in dark areas).